 We await much taking of the opportunities of Brexit to pursue an egalitarian economic policy by harnessing the powers of the liberated British State.
 Brexit makes it possible to renationalise the railways, but no one is trying to do that anymore.
 Brexit ought to be a spur to pursue an independent and peaceable foreign policy.
 But after a very brief moment of hope, then no one is trying to do that anymore, either.

 Nor will imperial measures be taught again in schools, because who would teach them?
 But Britain is the only country in the world where the use of two completely different systems of weights and measures for all official and all unofficial purposes could result in anything other than total collapse.
 We should cherish the fact that in ordinary conversation everyone gave their height and weight in imperial measures when only the metric system had been taught in schools since before most people had been born.

 Corresponding to the lazy assumption that the imperial system is ancient is the lazy assumption that the metric system is foreign.
 Unlike, I believe that it is correct to say, any part of the imperial system, the metric system was invented by an Englishman.
 It has a very long history in this country, having been devised by John Wilkins, who manged to be both a brother-in-law of Oliver Cromwell and later a bishop in the Church of England.
 The first attempt to mandate it in Britain was made in 1818, six years before the imperial system existed.
 Britain legalised the use of the metric system in 1875.
 Numerous industries have used nothing else in living memory, if ever.
-Even leaving aside how long ago Imperial Britain's industrial zenith was, making it irrelevant to the present day, the bald claim that that was achieved entirely by the application of the imperial system does not stand up to the slightest analysis.
+Even leaving aside how long ago Imperial Britain's industrial zenith was, the bald claim that that was achieved entirely by the application of the imperial system does not stand up to the slightest analysis.

 The point should be reiterated that the Americans' system of weights and measures is their own, for all that some shared vocabulary might give rise to confusion.
-And it does ring true that the United States went to the Moon using non-metric units.
+Nor does it ring true that the United States went to the Moon using non-metric units.
 If, for the sake of argument, that were the case, then it was more than 50 years ago.
-But there is no way that the Americans are doing anything remotely comparable in anything other than the metric system today, even if they were doing so in the 1960s, which itself strikes me as highly unlikely.
+There is no way that the Americans are doing anything remotely comparable in anything other than the metric system today, even if they were doing so in the 1960s, which itself strikes me as highly unlikely.